alfredomartinezjr/wosostats/resources/definitions.md

 **Challenging an opponent** - `challenged`, `ch`

-Same as a `pressured` instance, except these are instances when a defender ends up making contact with a possessing player as she is making one of the aforementioned plays (pass, shot, movement into another zone, ball shield, recovery), further challening that possessing player's ability to make that play on the ball.
+Same as a `pressured` instance, except these are instances when a defender ends up making contact with a possessing player as she is making one of the aforementioned plays (pass, shot, movement into another zone, ball shield, recovery), further challenging that possessing player's ability to make that play on the ball.
 Like with pressuring an opponent, there can be more than one defender deemed to be challeging an opponent (for example, being double-teamed).

 **Blocks** - `blocks`, `bl`